Quantam-Studios/Natural-Selection-Simulator/README.md

 - Size, sense radius, and speed are all inherited traits.
 - Trait values are not fixed, but smoothed allowing for greater variation.
 ## How To Use
+Download the latest build from the releases section on the right of this page. then follow the below steps to get up and running.
 1. Begin setting up simulation by pressing the “Setup A Simulation” button.
 2. Select the desired settings for the test.
   - Choose the prey reproduction type